Top Online Educational Leadership Degree Programs

 The Cost of Earning an M.Ed Leadership Degree

-According to the NCES, you will find the average annual cost of attending a public, four year school is $19,189.
-If you attend a private or for profit school, the average cost is $39,529.
+According to DataUSA, you will find the median in state tuition of a public, four year school is $6,888.
+If you attend a private or for profit school, the median tuition is $29,850.
 Below, you can compare the tuition for these schools offering educational leadership programs:

 |School||# of Credits Required||Cost Per Credit||Total Tuition Cost|